 6] Perform System Restore

 Performing System Restore can resume your system programs back to the time when the system was potentially working perfectly.
-It is recommended to perform System Restore to fix the blue screen issue that would return your programs and system files back to the time when the PC was working properly.
+It is recommended to perform System Restore to fix the blue screen issue that would return your programs and system files back to the time when the Windows PC was working properly.

 Hope something helps!